Before we get into the thick of things aka food talk, here’s the history of El Rey de las Fritas to get your motors running.

 Victoriano “Benito” Gonzalez sold the Frita Cubana in Placetas, Cuba until 1968.
 Before founding El Rey de las Fritas in 1979, Benito was the chef at Palacio de las Fritas.
 The original El Rey location was right off of Coral Way.

 In 1982, the former Fritas Domino restaurant location (1177 SW 8th Street) in Little Havana would fall into the hands of Benito.
 His brother-in-law Ortelio Cardenas moved from New Jersey to help him run this new spot.
 Ortelio, who had never worked in the food business, decided to make a career change.

-Benito taught Ortelio everything he knew about the food industry and how to run a restaurant.
+Benito taught Ortelio everything he knew about the food industry.

 Visit The King:

 10142 W Flagler Street